Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Introduction

-In \cite{arxiv:2509.05243}, hereafter Paper I, we developed a unified semi-analytic framework for the orbital evolution of mass-transferring binaries.
-In that work, we treated mass loss, AML, and mass exchange as perturbations to the general two-body problem.
-We demonstrated that in the case of MT via RLOF, additional perturbations arise due to the anisotropic mass ejection from the donor and accretion onto the companion, and thus treating the binary components as extended bodies rather than point masses is a more accurate approach.
-For the position of the ejection point, we introduced the Global-$L_1$ fit; the most accurate prescription to date for the position of the $L_1$ Lagrangian point as function of systemic parameters.
-Additionally, we adopted the phase-dependent mass transfer prescription developed by \cite{hamers2019analytic} and we derived secular evolution equations for the orbital elements in the adiabatic regime.
-Finally, we implemented these orbit-averaged equations into the General Mass Transfer ({\sc GeMT}) code, and applied it to isolated binaries assuming conservative MT (see \hyperref[paperI]{Paper~I} for more detail).
-Here, we focus on specific scenarios of non-conservative MT.
+In \citet[][hereafter Paper I]{2025arXiv250905243P}, we developed a unified semianalytic framework for the orbital evolution of mass-transferring binaries.
+In that work, we treated mass loss, angular momentum loss (AML), and mass exchange as perturbations to the general two-body problem.
+We demonstrated that in the case of MT via RLOF, additional perturbations arise due to the anisotropic mass ejection from the donor and accretion onto the companion.
+Consequently, if the AM stored in the binary components is not negligible compared to the orbital AM, then treating the binary components as extended bodies rather than point masses is necessary.
+For the position of the ejection point, we introduced the global-$L_1$ fit; the most accurate prescription to date for the position of the $L_1$ Lagrangian point as a function of systemic parameters.
+Additionally, we adopted the phase-dependent MT prescription developed by \cite{2019ApJ...872..119H}, and we derived secular evolution equations for the orbital elements in the adiabatic regime.
+Finally, we implemented these orbit-averaged equations into the general mass-transfer ({\sc GeMT}) code and applied it to isolated binaries assuming conservative MT (see \citetalias{2025arXiv250905243P} for more detail).
+Here, we focus on specific scenarios of nonconservative MT.